What is Asexuality?

 How do I know if I’m asexual?

 Have you ever seen or met someone who you are sexually attracted to?
 If not, you might identify as asexual.
 However, sexuality is fluid.
 So even if you’ve been sexually attracted to people in the past, you may feel that asexuality best describes your sexual identity now.
-Only you can decide which label fits you best, and it’s ok if this changes.
+Only you can decide which label fits you best, and it’s okay if this changes at some point in the future.

 If you think you may identify as asexual and want to learn more about it there are plenty of resources available.